Syl1405/Syl1405/README.md

 - 👨‍💻 All of my projects are available at [my portfolio](https://syl1405.github.io/)

-- 💬 Ask me about **Software/Frontend Develop, Natural Language Processing, Infrastructure**
+- 💬 Ask me about **Software/Frontend Develop, Natural Language Processing**

 - 📫 How to reach me **liuwenc@oregonstate.edu**

 - 📄 Know about my experiences from my [resume](https://syl1405.github.io/wenchiliu_resume.pdf)

-- ⚡ Fun fact: **I always know where to get the best sushi🍣 and boba tea🍵 in town**
+- ⚡ **I always know where to get the best sushi🍣 and boba tea🍵 in town**

 <h3 align="left">Connect with me:</h3>
 <p align="left">